telekom/identity-iris-keycloak-charts/README.md

 Keycloak on Quarkus is using a two staged approach where the command `kc.sh build` creates the specific configuration and `kc.sh start` runs the preconfigured Keycloak.
-Because of this following settings are already set in Docker image of iris:
+Because of this following settings are already set in Docker image of custom_keycloak:

+[//]: # (TODO PROVIDE LINK TO GITHUB REPO)
 - Metrics enabled
 - Health enabled
 - Caching mode: Infinispan
-- clustering detection kubernetes
+- clustering detection: kubernetes

 These configurations can't be overridden in the chart.